-- Temperature: Hot tropical temperatures, ideally around and above seventy degrees.
+- Temperature: Hot tropical temperatures, ideally around and above 70 degrees

-The best way to propagate Pilosocereus plants is by cuttings.
-You can cut off the top of the plant once it’s begun to mature and replant it as the bottom of a new one: this is a good way to produce new plants.
-Once the top-cuts have rooted, they should flower fairly early in their lives, so cutting off the tops of existing plants is a good way to ensure flowering in your cacti.
+The best way to propagate Pilosocereus plants is with cuttings.
+You can cut off the top of the plant once it’s begun to mature and replant it as the bottom of a new one.
+Once the top-cuts have rooted, they should flower fairly early in their lives.
+Cutting off the tops of existing plants is a good way to ensure flowering in your cacti.

 These are tree-like, free-standing cacti that are usually too big to be grown in pots.
-Cacti in containers do benefit from sporadic repotting, though: lift the plant gently (and make sure to protect your hands), knock away old soil, and replace in a larger pot.
+Cacti in containers do benefit from sporadic repotting, though.
+Lift the plant gently, making sure to protect your hands, knock away old soil, and replace in a larger pot.
 Make sure not to water the plant for a few weeks as it gets settled in its new container.